Gaslighting in Relationships

 How It Happens Now

 Maybe the Gaslighting we saw in Gaslight (keep up) was a bit of an extreme example but this kind of behaviour is common in relationships nearly 90 years after this was written.
+It doesn’t just happen from men towards women in heterosexual relationships, like Gaslight, but in any relationship.
+It can often happen where there is an existing power difference but sometimes not.

 Commonly it happens when one person wants to raise a problem in the relationship only to be told that they are imagining it and that it isn’t a thing.
 Like “is something going on between you and this person you’ve been learning to dance with?” “no, you’re imagining it.”
 Often this person might double down and then say that the other person should consider that they might not be mentally well (usually saying they are ‘cr**y’ or ‘m*d’ or some other stigmatising word about mental health).